u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

 --------

-In multiprocessing, a dedicated LiveChat worker is automatically started and listening on :option:`the gevent port <odoo-bin --gevent-port>` but the client will not connect to it.
+In multiprocessing, a dedicated LiveChat worker is automatically started and listening on :option:`the gevent port <Thrive Bureau ERP-bin --gevent-port>` but the client will not connect to it.

 Instead you must have a proxy redirecting requests whose URL starts with ``/websocket/`` to the gevent port.
-Other request should be proxied to the :option:`normal HTTP port <odoo-bin --http-port>`
+Other request should be proxied to the :option:`normal HTTP port <Thrive Bureau ERP-bin --http-port>`

-To achieve such a thing, you'll need to deploy a reverse proxy in front of Odoo, like nginx or apache.
-When doing so, you'll need to forward some more http Headers to Odoo, and activate the proxy_mode in Odoo configuration to have Odoo read those headers.
+To achieve such a thing, you'll need to deploy a reverse proxy in front of Thrive Bureau ERP, like nginx or apache.
+When doing so, you'll need to forward some more http Headers to Thrive Bureau ERP, and activate the proxy_mode in Thrive Bureau ERP configuration to have Thrive Bureau ERP read those headers.

 Configuration sample